ZenyWay/opgp-service/README.md

 [![coverage status](https://coveralls.io/repos/github/ZenyWay/opgp-service/badge.svg?branch=master)](https://coveralls.io/github/ZenyWay/opgp-service)
 [![Dependency Status](https://gemnasium.com/badges/github.com/ZenyWay/opgp-service.svg)](https://gemnasium.com/github.com/ZenyWay/opgp-service)

-a thin wrapper for openpgp exposing core functionality built on ephemeral immutable keys over an API that does not leak cryptographic material.
+a fully async API for [openpgp](https://openpgpjs.org/) that builds on ephemeral immutable keys and that does not leak cryptographic material.

 together with [worker-proxy](https://www.npmjs.com/package/worker-proxy),
-this service can easily be run in a WebWorker, confining the cryptographic material in a dedicated thread.
+this service can easily be run in a WebWorker, confining the cryptographic material into a dedicated thread.

+the current version exposes a subset of [openpgp](https://openpgpjs.org/)'s functionality.

 ## cryptographic material is encapsulated
-client code operates on mere proxies of the openpgp keys, not the latter. each key proxy includes a handle (reference) to the corresponding openpgp key.
+client code operates on mere proxies of the openpgp keys, not the latter.

-the handle is a unique cryptographically secure random string, completely independent from the referenced cryptographic material, which remains well contained within the `opgp-service` instance
+each key proxy includes a handle (reference) to the corresponding openpgp key. the handle is a unique cryptographically secure random string, completely independent from the referenced cryptographic material, which remains well contained within the `opgp-service` instance